-To find a GP or medical practice near to where you live visit the Find a Doctor section of the OHSC by Global Allianz Assistance.
+To find a GP or medical practice near to where you live visit the Find a Provider section of the OHSC by Medibank.

 It is highly recommended that you identify a doctor or medical practice nearby to your home and make an appointment to see them before you get sick, so that in the event you do need to see them you know where they are, and they have a basic medical history on file already.

 NURSE-ON-CALL: 1300 60 60 24 for the cost of a local call from anywhere in Victoria.
 (Calls from mobile phones may be charged at a higher rate.)